 Before removing or applying makeup, wash your hands with soap and water to minimize the transfer of germs.
 Once a week, disinfect the edge of jars, tubes and caps, and remove excess product on the edges.
 For powdered cosmetics like blush and eyeshadow, use latex sponges or disposable applicators to prevent sebum and other contaminants from getting into the powder.

 If you use serums or creams in jars, avoid touching the contents with your fingers.
-Use a small plastic putty knife to scoop out the makeup or moisturizer to prevent the risk of bacteria from your fingers.
+Use a small plastic putty knife to scoop out the makeup or moisturizer to prevent the risk of transferring bacteria from your fingers.
 Keep jars, tubes and bottles sealed tightly to avoid prolonged contact with air that can break down makeup formulas.